 understand the services they are providing and how they will use your information.

-There are two ways that a third party provider could have access to your account information
+There are two ways that a TPP could have access to your account information

-Application Programming Interface (API) based access: the third party provider will ask
+Application Programming Interface (API) based access: the TPP will ask

 you for your consent and you will be securely redirected to M&S Bank's online authentication